Absolute continuity, supports and idempotent splitting in categorical probability

 As another application of supports, we show in \cref{sec:statistical_models} how they allow one to prove an equivalence between \emph{parametric} statistical models and \emph{non-parametric} statistical models.
 In particular, we define a category in which the objects, thought of as parametric statistical models, are morphisms in a suitable Markov category (\cref{def:statC}).
 We then show an abstract version of the statement that the behavior of a statistical model $p$ can be identified with that of the collection of probability distributions that $p$ parametrizes, provided that $p$ has a support (\cref{prop:parametric_vs_unparametric}).

 In \cref{sec:equalizer_principle}, we argue that even in the absence of supports, the weaker \emph{equalizer principle} can be used as a substitute in certain situations.
-For example, it allwos one to talk about the largest subobject on which two deterministic morphisms agree.
+For example, it allows one to talk about the largest subobject on which two deterministic morphisms agree.
 This principle holds in Markov categories with supports (\cref{rem:equalizer_principle}), but also in categories such as $\borelstoch$ (\cref{prop:borelstoch_eq}) in which generic morphisms do not have a support.
 Equalizer principle also plays an important role in our study of idempotents.